Duality, extreme points and hulls for noncommutative partial convexity: Categorical duality

 To prove injectivity of $\Phi$ suppose $\Phi[{\tilde{b}}]$ is the zero map for some $\tilde{b}=\lambda + \sum_{i=1}^\gv b_i A_i.$ In particular, for all $x \in \cD_A^\circ(1).$ Plugging in $x=0$ we obtain that $\lambda=0.$ Since $\cD_A$ is bounded, we have by Lemma~\ref{l:HKM17:4.3} that $0$ is in the interior of $\cD_A^\circ(1).$ Hence $b_i=0$ for $1\le i\le \gv$ and thus $\tilde{b}=0.$

-Next, we show that $\Phi$ is bijective.
-By inspection of the proof of the duality \cite[Proposition 3.5]{WW}, the operator system $\rA(\cD_A^\circ)$ is isomorphic (as a vector space) to the space of continuous affine maps on $\cD_A^\circ (1).$ Hence, $\rA(\cD_A^\circ)$ and $\cR$ have the same dimension $\gv + 1,$ which proves that the injective map $\Phi$ is bijective.
+Next, we show that $\Phi$ is bijective. {\CCBB By the discussion preceding the proof of the duality} \cite[Proposition 3.5]{WW}, the operator system $\rA(\cD_A^\circ)$ is isomorphic (as a vector space) to the space of continuous affine maps on $\cD_A^\circ (1).$ Hence, $\rA(\cD_A^\circ)$ and $\cR$ have the same dimension $\gv + 1,$ which proves that the injective map $\Phi$ is bijective.

 We now prove that $\Phi$ is completely positive.
 Accordingly, fix a positive integer $m$ and consider $\Phi_m:M_m(\cR)\to M_m(\rA(\cD_A^\circ))\cong \rA(\cD_A^\circ,M_m).$ A self-adjoint $\widetilde{B}\in M_m(\cR)$ has (after applying the canonical shuffle) a representation of the form